 I apply this and other related research directly to your retirement income planning, either in pre- or post-retirement.
 Hence, my motto: To get you to, and through, retirement.
 My specialty is retirement income planning: how to plan for it while working, and manage it while retired.

 Larry and his colleagues have co-authored papers published in the Journal of Financial Planning (home page), * one of the industry’s top blind peer-reviewed monthly publication that seeks to publish original scholarly articles covering all areas of financial services.
 The Journal’s subscribers are practitioners, academics and policy makers in the financial services industry.
 A systematic review process is in place to ensure the highest standards.

 These papers discuss how a withdrawal rate for retirement income may change dynamically over time as a person ages through retirement.
 Time is measured through the use of longevity life tables.
 This dynamic change is compared to static application of withdrawal rates that have subsequent inflation adjustments to the initial dollar value.
 The research also investigates market declines, and how sequence risk in the markets (market uncertainty and volatility) may be addressed by retiree's in the future when they are living on their retirement savings.

-These research papers demonstrate how to extend retirement income from a portfolio into very old ages, through 110-plus using longevity tables, without giving up control of the assets in an annuity until ages older than currently promoted.
+These research papers demonstrate how to extend retirement income from a portfolio into very old ages, through 110-plus using longevity tables, without giving up control of the assets.

 *Note - Tech tip: If a second window does not pop up and open, you may have a pop up blocker active.
 You may bypass a pop up blocker, anytime case by case, by holding down the shift key while clicking the link you wish to open.